A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Conclusion

 \section{Conclusion}

 We present an observational study of four galaxies within the strong-lensing MACS J1038.0-2155 cluster at $z=0.336$ utilizing IFU data from MUSE as well as HST imaging in the optical and near-infrared bands.
-We use adaptive spatial binning based on the signal strength of H$\alpha+$N[II] emission or the H$\beta$ absorption lines depending on the spectrum of the galaxies.
+We use adaptive spatial binning based on the signal strength of H$\alpha+$[NII] emission and the continuum region from 6000-6150 \AA\ for each galaxy.
 To fit the spectra, we use \texttt{pPXF} and extract the stellar and gas kinematics for each galaxy.
 The main results of our analysis include:

 \begin{enumerate}[label={[\arabic*]}, wide=0pt, leftmargin=*] \item We detect strong Balmer absorption lines in the heads of J1 and J2, suggestive of recent quenching.
 We classify these as post-starburst galaxies. \item We observe gas velocity dispersions in the regions of star formation in all galaxies on the order of $\lesssim 100$ $\mathrm{km s^{-1}}$.
 We also report stellar velocity dispersions for each galaxy. \item We find prevalent star formation in the center of J3, reaching 0.49 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$ and star formation constrained to the tails of J1 and J2 on the order of 0.10 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$ and 0.010 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$, respectively.
 We also find star formation activity in J4 on the order of 0.01 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$, but cannot distinguish a characteristic jellyfish structure associated with the star formation. \item The velocity offset across the J1, J2, and J3 galaxies indicates they are in post-pericenter passage from the BCG, and occupy approximately radial orbits, consistent with RPS.
 J4 is in the foreground of the cluster. \item We present the BPT diagram for [OIII]$\mathrm{\lambda}$5007/H$\mathrm{\beta}$ versus [NII]$\mathrm{\lambda}$6584/H$\mathrm{\alpha}$ for all Voronoi bins in the tails of J1 and J2 and for J3 and J4.
 All galaxies fall primarily within purely star-forming or composite regions indicating mostly stellar ionization is present. \item We conclude J1-3 are jellyfish galaxies with tails suggestive of ram-pressure stripping, with J1 and J2 in a later stage of stripping compared to J3. \end{enumerate} In future work, we would like to investigate X-ray data on this system to deepen our understanding of the interaction between the galaxy members and the cluster background in the process of ram-pressure-stripping.